 Chocolate Peanut Butter Caramel Tarts with Shortbread Crust

 Alright, so first up, let’s talk about the shortbread crust.
-It’s made with just coconut flour, maple syrup, coconut oil, and a pinch of salt – easy as that!
-I know someone will ask, so here’s the answer: since coconut flour is so uniquely absorbent, you can’t substitute in any other flours in place of it…it just won’t turn out the same.
+You’ll make it with just coconut flour, maple syrup, coconut oil, and a pinch of salt – easy as that!
+I know someone will ask, so here’s the answer: since coconut flour is so uniquely absorbent, you can’t substitute in any other flours in place of it.
+It just won’t turn out the same.

-The peanut butter caramel is sweetened with DATES!
-This makes the caramel super thick and creamy and luscious, and it doesn’t have a super “datey” flavor or anything, just pure sweet goodness.
-The dates are blended into caramel bliss with some peanut butter, hot water, a little coconut oil, and a touch of salt.
+You’ll sweeten the peanut butter caramel with DATES!
+This makes the caramel super thick and creamy and luscious.
+It doesn’t have a super “datey” flavor or anything – just pure sweet goodness.
+You’ll blend the dates into caramel bliss with some peanut butter, hot water, a little coconut oil, and a touch of salt.
 You can use more or less water to make it as thick as you like.

-The peanut butter date caramel is spread into the crust and then topped with a SUPER easy chocolate ganache topping.
-It’s made super simply with cacao powder, maple syrup, coconut oil, and of course, a little peanut butter.
+Spread the peanut butter date caramel into the crust and then top it off with a SUPER easy chocolate ganache topping.
+You’ll make it with just cacao powder, maple syrup, coconut oil, and of course, a little peanut butter.

 I haven’t been able to stop breaking off pieces from the fridge to snack on, and a little piece is enough to satisfy because this chocolate peanut butter caramel tart recipe is rich!
 Share this with the chocolate peanut butter lovers in your life and they’ll love you forever.
 Enjoy!